Quarter- and half-filled quantum Hall states and their topological orders revealed by daughter states in bilayer graphene

-We turn to a detailed analysis of the quarter-filled states.
-Similar to their cousins at half filling, quarter states can also exhibit characteristic daughters.
-In Fig.~4A, we show the filling factors of daughters associated with the main pairing channels\cite{Yutushui_daughters_2024}.
-In Fig.~4B, we show $R_{xx}$ and $R_{xy}$ around $\nu=\frac{3}{4}$ with the possible daughter states indicated by dashed lines.
-The state at $\nu=\frac{19}{25}$ shows remarkable agreement with our data, thereby constraining the $\nu=\frac{3}{4}$ topological order to either the non-Abelian anti-Pfaffian or the Abelian anti-(331).
-To determine the spin polarization of the $\nu=\frac{3}{4}$ state, we measured its gap while varying $B_\parallel$ at $B_\perp = 15~\mathrm{T}$; see Fig.~4C and SM Sec.~6 for more details.
-The weak dependence of $\Delta_{\frac{3}{4}}$ on $B_\parallel$ indicates a fully spin-polarized state.
-In conjunction with the observed daughter state, this observation supports the non-Abelian anti-Pfaffian ground state, as the spin-singlet anti-(331) state should not be spin-polarized \cite{Haldane_fqh_1983}.
-However, a valley-singlet anti-(331) state remains possible.
+Now we turn to a detailed analysis of the quarter-filled states.
+Similar to their cousins at half filling, quarter states can also exhibit characteristic daughters,\cite{Yutushui_daughters_2024} yet to be observed in other systems.
+In Fig.~4A, we show the filling factors of daughters associated with the main pairing channels.
+In Fig.~4B, we show $R_{xx}$ and $R_{xy}$ around $\nu=\frac{3}{4}$ with the possible daughter states indicated by dashed lines, with their colors referring to the topological order of the parent state from Fig.~4A.
+The line at $\nu=\frac{19}{25}$ shows remarkable agreement with our data, thereby suggesting the $\nu=\frac{3}{4}$ topological order to be the non-Abelian anti-Pfaffian or the Abelian anti-(331).
+The absence of the daughter state to the left of $\nu=\frac{3}{4}$ is currently unclear and remains a subject of future investigation.